 The formula here is:

 Net sales/ number of tickets = cost per revenue

 Scale your support ticket system as your business grows.

 For every buck made from sales, you have to spend a certain percentage of it back into customer support.
 Factoring support expenses into the final selling price can give you a more accurate picture of your actual revenue.

 Customer support is an undeniable cost to any business.
 However, it’s smarter to look at it as a means to improve your brand’s reputation rather than a sales obligation.
-Like all business costs, customer support costs need to be measured and optimized.
-Instead of trying to bring down support costs consider strategizing your customer support policies to make the most of what you’re spending already.
+Like all business costs, support costs need to be measured and optimized.
+Instead of trying to bring down support costs, consider strategizing your customer support policies to make the most of what you’re spending already.